ngrx/platform/docs/effects/api.md

 ### run

-Registers an effects class to be run immediately when the target module is created.
-Must be called multiple times for each effect class you want to run.
+Registers an effects class to run when the target module bootstraps.
+Call once per each effect class you want to run.

 Usage:
 ```ts